rehierl/html-outliner-spec/issue-associations.md

 to heading elements that create new implied sections - Either all in, or all out.

 NOTE - A section may end up with no heading associated with it.
-This will be the case if a sectioning element contains not even one heading element - it may have still contain a heading elements inside an inner sectioning root element, but not inside inner sectioning content elements.
+This will be the case if a sectioning element contains not even one heading element - it may still contain heading elements inside an inner sectioning root element, but not inside any inner sectioning content elements.

 **TODO** - why not treat heading elements as another category of sectioning elements? - this would make it necessary to start a new section with each heading -